drmwnrafi/notesonanything/docs/maths/probability/total_probs.md

 \end{align*}
 $$

-Then by using the third axioms of probability,
+By the third axiom of probability (additivity),

 $$
 \begin{align*}